nawkboy/nawkboy.github.io/reference_by_chapter/UserStoryRuler.md

 [StandardStoryPoints](https://martinfowler.com/bliki/StandardStoryPoints.html) by Martin Fowler discusses the dangers of trying to align story point values across teams.

-I believe Fowler’s points are correct for teams which would otherwise be working completely independently, enabled via independent code bases or good continuous delivery behaviors.
+I believe Fowler's points are correct for teams which would otherwise be working completely independently, enabled via independent code bases or good continuous delivery behaviors.
 For teams working against a shared product backlog who must collaboratively conduct refinement, having some common sizing guidelines within the collaborating teams can be useful.

-As discussed in my chapter on “Agile Design Elements,” please never forget that treating effort estimates as commitments will completely destroy quality, morale, transparency, and forecast accuracy.
+As discussed in my chapter on "Agile Design Elements," please never forget that treating effort estimates as commitments will completely destroy quality, morale, transparency, and forecast accuracy.